Virginia (2010 film)

 Virginia (originally titled What's Wrong with Virginia) is a 2010 film written and directed by Dustin Lance Black and starring Jennifer Connelly, Ed Harris, Emma Roberts, Carrie Preston, and Toby Jones.

 Plot

 In a small town, mentally unstable Virginia has a two-decade affair with a local married sheriff, Dick Tipton.
-Her son Emmett (Harrison Gilbertson) acts as her protector.
+Her son Emmett acts as her protector.
 During Emmett's quest for the truth of his father's identity, he begins a relationship with Tipton's daughter Jessie.